 Duration: 1 Year

-This program provides students with a broad-based foundation in museum and gallery work, including the main technical areas common to all museums and galleries: conservation and collections management, exhibition design, public programming, and administration.
-This one year (three semester) graduate certificate program will give students a cross section of museum and gallery studies, combining academics, technical practice, and an internship.
+Students acquire a comprehensive foundation in museum and gallery work.
+They develop capabilities in the main technical areas common to all museums and galleries: conservation and collections management, exhibition design, public programming, and administration.
+Students advance their existing knowledge through a blend of engaging academic instruction and experiential learning opportunities such as technical practice and an internship.

 Graduates of this program will be prepared to work in a variety of positions within the museum and gallery industry, including:

 - collection technician,

 - curatorial assistant,